irisj23/irisj23/README.md

 ## Experience

-_I have experience building scalable fullstack applications with Javascript, React, Node, Express, SQl and NoSQL databases, containerized with Docker and deployed to AWS_
+_I have experience building scalable fullstack applications with Javascript, React, Node, Express, SQL and NoSQL databases, containerized with Docker and deployed to AWS_

 ### Front-end ・ UI